michaelroycummings/Lyft-Rideshare-AB-Testing/readme.md

     - The Holm-Bonferroni correction gives less control over the family-wise error rate but is still valid and is a better choice when the number of tests is large.
     - The Benjamini-Hochberg correction controls the expected proportion of false discoveries among the rejected hypotheses.
 - Use tiered significance levels depending on theoretical expectations.
-    - For example, using a three tiered system, metrics that theory says are very likely, somewhat likely, and not likely to change will get `α=0.05`, `α=0.01`, and `α=0.001`, respectively.
+    - For example, using a three-tiered system, metrics that theory says are very likely, somewhat likely, and not likely to change will get `α=0.05`, `α=0.01`, and `α=0.001`, respectively.

 <br>

 ### Data Peeking
+---

-Data peeking itself is not an error, and is needed to sanity check the data collection process.However, it becomes problematic when it influences decisions to prematurely stop an experiment.
+Data peeking itself is not an error, and is needed to sanity check the data collection process.
+However, it becomes problematic when it influences decisions to prematurely stop an experiment.
 Each peek at the data is essentially an additional statistical test.
-Unnecessary additions of statistical tests means unnecessarily increasing the statistical significance needed, via a multiple testing correction.
+Unnecessary additions of statistical tests mean unnecessarily increasing the statistical significance needed, via a multiple testing correction.

 <br><br><br>